CleverTap/clevertap-unity-sdk/docs/CustomCodeTemplates.md

 }
 ```
 The JSON definitions should be placed in one or more files in `Assets/CleverTap/CustomTemplates`.
 They will be copied to the exported projects and automatically registered with the SDK.

 For Android the definitions will be within `clevertap-android-wrapper.androidlib/assets/CleverTap/CustomTemplates` and they will be registered through `CleverTapUnityAPI.initialize(Context context)`.
 All of this is handled automatically if `CleverTapUnityApplication` is used for the application class.

+For iOS the definitions are copied to the project `CleverTap/CustomTemplates` folder which is added to the "Unity-iPhone" target and "Copy Bundle Resources" Build Phase.
+The templates are automatically registered through the `CleverTapUnityAppController.mm`.

 For a working example, see the CTExample project: `CTExample/Assets/CleverTap/templates.json`.